NickAlvarez20/GitTips/README.md

 # ✍️Git Tips

-This repository is a collection of resouces to improve developer's Git etiquette.
+This repository is a collection of resouces to improve Software Engineers Git etiquette.
 Whether you are in a team or solo, this repository can help you go from beginner to professional in a few short reads.

 # 🧠Fundamental Concepts